epfl-ada/ada-2021-project-pyca/README.md

-# Predicting Box-Office Receipts from the Actors and Director's Quotations
+# Predicting Box-Office Receipts from the main film crew's Quotations
 ## Abstract

 Recent research work has investigated the determinants of attributes (e.g., budget, release time) in predicting the box-office revenues[^Early-Predictions-of-Movie-Success].
 Particularly, lead actors have been considered as one of the critical drivers for success in the motion pictures industry[^The-Power-of-Stars].